Red Dead Redemption 2 weapons guide: everything you need to know about guns in the Wild West

 How to clean your weapons

 Weapons get dirty over time, and the filthier they get, the more their stats will drop.
 Thankfully, keeping them in good shape is easy.
 You can either head to a gunsmith and get him to wipe them down for a small fee, or you can buy gun oil at stores and do it yourself.
-With the weapon equipped, just click in the right trigger to start the cleaning process.
+Highlight the gun in your weapons wheel and click the right stick to start the cleaning process.

 If you want your weapons to last longer, you could consider buying an upgraded holster at a gunsmith, which will make them degrade slower.